 If you've tried my pasta recipes, you know I love this carb-rich comfort food.
 It's quick, easy, and satisfies everyone.
-Just like my Simple Creamy Tomato and Spinach Pasta and Classic Béchamel Lasagna Recipe, this Italian Pink Sauce is made with simple ingredients and guaranteed to become a new family favorite.
+Just like my creamy tomato and spinach pasta and classic Italian lasagna with white sauce, this pink pasta sauce is made with simple ingredients and is guaranteed to become a new family favorite.

 Jump to:

-- Tomato sauce and tomato paste - Instead of jarred marinara sauce, we combine tomato sauce and tomato paste to make our own easy, homemade Italian pasta sauce.
-Adding tomato paste is essential to allowing the pink sauce to develop a deep, rich flavor.
+- Tomato sauce and tomato paste.
+Instead of using jarred marinara sauce, we are combining tomato sauce and tomato paste to make our own easy, homemade Italian pasta sauce.
+Adding tomato paste is essential to allow the sauce to develop a deep, rich flavor.
+No tomato sauce?
+Use tomato purée or mix extra tomato paste with water in a pinch.

 See the recipe card below for the remaining ingredients and quantities.